 - Europe

-Swim Near Moving Water & Sewage
+Swim Near Sewage Drains

 Sharks are drawn to areas of coastal activity and moving water.
 Try to swim in an area with a drain or sewage pipes.
 When a shark smells feces, they know dinner is nearby.
 Yum!